 College Funding Options

-For decades, parents have used custodial accounts to transfer funds to their minor-aged children to help build assets for college costs.
-However the 2001 tax law has enhanced the tax benefits of other types of asset ownership that should be considered.
+For decades, parents have used custodial accounts to transfer funds to their minor children to help build assets for college costs.
+However, the 2001 and 2017 tax laws have enhanced the tax benefits of other types of asset ownership that should be considered.
 Coverdell Education Savings Accounts (Education IRAs) and Qualified Tuition Programs (Section 529 Plans) have become very attractive.

 Using a Uniform Gifts to Minors Act (UGMA) or Uniform Transfer to Minor Act (UTMA) account is an easy and legal way to transfer the ownership of assets to a child.
 With a UGMA or UTMA account, the parent creates a custodial account on behalf of the minor child.
 Assets are transferred into the account and the custodian, usually a parent, manages the account until the child reaches legal age.
 At that point, the child can do whatever he or she wishes with the assets.

-The Kiddie tax rules change often and you may want to consult a tax advisor to determine how the rules may apply in your situation.
+The Tax Cuts and Jobs Act of 2017 made substantial changes to the Kiddie tax and you may want to consult your tax advisor to understand how the new rules may apply to your child.

 Coverdell Education Savings Accounts (Education IRAs)

-Education IRAs provide parents and others the opportunity to save for a child's education expenses in a tax advantaged account.
-The 2001 tax law increased the annual limit from $500 to $2000 for contributions to these accounts.
-There is also a new income limit for those making the contributions.
-Married couples filing a joint tax return can make a full $2,000 contribution if their adjusted gross income is less than $190,000; they can make a partial contribution if their AGI is between $190,000 and $220,000; and no contribution if their income is above $220,000.
+Education IRAs provide parents and others the opportunity to save for a child’s education expenses in a tax advantaged account.
+There is a $2000 limit on annual contributions and there is an income limit for those making contributions.
+Married couples filing a joint tax return can make a full $2000 contribution if their adjusted gross income is less than $190,000; they can make a partial contribution if their AGI is between $190,000 and $220,000; and no contribution if their income is above $220,000.
 For single taxpayers, the limit is one half of those amounts.

 Earnings within the account are tax deferred and withdrawals are not subject to tax if they are used for qualified education expenses.
 The new law expanded this definition to include expenses for elementary and high school expenses.
 Withdrawals not used for qualified education expenses are subject to regular income tax and a 10% penalty.
 Withdrawals must also be completed before the child reaches age 30.

-Education IRA accounts function like IRA accounts and are available from most banks, credit unions, brokerage firms and mutual fund companies.
+Coverdell Education Savings Accounts function like IRA accounts and are available from most banks, credit unions, brokerage firms and mutual fund companies.
 Investment options vary depending on the firm.
-Usually there is considerable flexibility with "self-directed" type accounts.
+Usually there is considerable flexibility with “self-directed” type accounts.

 Qualified Tuition (Section 529) Plans

-These college savings plans are now offered by over 40 states and were also enhanced by the 2001 tax law.
-While the plans are offered by the state, there is no restriction on where the child may attend college.
-It is expected that many universities will soon start offering these plans.
+These college savings plans are now offered by over 40 states and were also enhanced by the 2001 Tax Law.
+While the plans are offered by the state, there is no restriction on where the child may attend college utilizing the funds.
 One potential drawback is that there are usually limited investment options.
-It makes sense to look at several states' programs to find one that offers the investment choices you desire.
+It makes sense to look at several states’ programs to find one that offers the investment choices you desire.

-With a Section 529 Plan, there are no income limits on the donors and contributions of up to $15,000 per year can be made.
-The annual limit increased from $14,000 in 2017.
-In addition, there are special provisions to allow a "front-end loading" of up to five years of contributions to be made without gift taxes.
+With a Section 529 Plan, there are no income limits on the donors and contributions of up to $15,000 per year (for 2021) can be made.
+In addition, there are special provisions to allow a “front-end loading” of up to five years of contributions to be made without gift taxes.

 Custodial accounts offer the greatest flexibility in terms of how the money is ultimately used.
 However, they lack the tax benefits of the other programs.

 Coverdell Education Savings Accounts offer the greatest flexibility in terms of how the money is used for education.
-However, there are limits on the income of the donors and the annual contribution limit is $2000.
+However, there are limits on the income of the donors and the annual contribution limit is $2000 and reverts to $500 unless Congress takes action.

 Section 529 Plans offer the highest contribution limits without income limits on the donors.
 However, in many cases the investment options may be limited.